prebid/prebid.github.io/dev-docs/pb7-notes.md

 The following modules have been removed from Prebid.js as part of the 7.0 release

+Akamai ID Submodule (rearchitected to use RTD module) AppNexus Analytics Adapter
-DistrictM DMX Bid Adapter (replaced by Sharethrough) Halo ID submodule (replaced by Hadron)
+DistrictM DMX Bid Adapter (replaced by Sharethrough) FLOC ID submodule
-Halo RTD submodule (replaced by Hadron)
+Halo ID & RTD submodules (replaced by Hadron)
+NextRoll ID submodule
 OneVideo Bid Adapter (replaced by YahooSSP)
+UserId Targeting Module
+Sortable Adapters (replaced by Freestar)
+TrustX Bid Adapter (now an alias of Grid)

 ## Further Reading